 As a web designer, you don’t have to be an expert in back-end stuff, but it’s helpful to know what it does.
 If you want to be a full-stack developer, though, you’ll need to focus deeper into back-end development.

-The back end is like the backstage of a theatre, it’s where all the behind-the-scenes action happens, like storing data and handling requests.
+The back end is like the backstage of a theater, it’s where all the behind-the-scenes action happens, like storing data and handling requests.
 The front end is like the stage, it’s what the audience sees and interacts with where all the fancy lights, sets, and actors (or in this case, HTML, CSS, and JavaScript) come together to create the show in the website.

 As you get better at web development, you might start learning about fancier tools and techniques, like React or Bootstrap, which are like special effects that make the show even more impressive.
 But don’t worry about those too much when you’re just starting out, focus on getting comfortable with the basics first!